rijaf-iri/CDT/README.md

 Go to the CRAN website [CRAN](https://CRAN.R-project.org).
 Then click on the link [Download R for Windows](https://cran.r-project.org/bin/windows/) and [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
 Download the recommended version of `Rtools`.
 Install the downloaded file.
-Use the default installation path **C:\Rtools**, install all components, and add `Rtools` to the system the system PATH.
+Use the default installation path **C:\Rtools**, install all components, and add `Rtools` to the system PATH.

 ### 3) Install the package `tkrplot`